-State Medicaid program cover community-based LTSS services for applicants who need care, but can still live safely at home or an assisted living facility.
-These services are called Home and Community-Based Waiver (HCBS) services because recipients continue living in the community.
+Medicaid covers community-based LTSS services for applicants who need care, but can still live safely at home or an assisted living facility.
+Programs that pay for this care are called Home and Community-Based Services (HCBS) waivers because recipients continue living in the community.

 Income limits: The income limit is $2,349 a month if single and $4,698 a month if married (and both spouses are applying).

 The income limit for single applicants is used when only one spouse needs HCBS, and usually only the applicant’s income is counted.

 Asset limits: The asset limit is $2,000 if single and $3,000 if married (and both spouses are applying).